 Honeynut squash: the cutest new vegetable in town

-I am so excited about this honeynut squash recipe.
-Last year the little squashes started appearing in our market, and they immediately stole my heart.
-They look like mini butternuts, with a rich, buttery and sweet flesh.
-Last fall they inspired these Moroccan Lamb Stuffed Squashes, which quickly became one of our favorite fall meals.
+A honeynut squash looks like a minuscule butternut.
+It’s worth seeking out, as compared to other winter squash varieties, it has has a richer, sweeter flesh.
+Last year it inspired these Moroccan Lamb Stuffed Squashes, which quickly became one of our favorite fall meals.
 I can now say the same thing about these vegetarian bombshells (which can also be made with acorn squash, if you can’t find honeynuts).
 They’d make for a gorgeous vegetarian side dish or main course on a holiday table, but are easy enough for any average Wednesday.
-(Watch the new video!)

 Get the recipe!

 These vegetarian bombshells are a delicious main course or a stunning side dish!
 Honeynut squash halves are stuffed with a fragrant filling of quinoa, celery, apples, rosemary, thyme, spinach and pecans, and are capped with melted nutty Comté cheese.
 It’s the perfect dish for fall and winter and is a beautiful addition to the holiday table.
 Honeynut squashes look like mini butternuts but have a sweeter, richer flesh.
 If you can’t find them, you can use acorn squashes instead (if that’s the case, I like to add a touch of butter and maple syrup as noted in the recipe below, as the flesh isn’t quite as sweet as honeynuts).
 You’ll need cooked quinoa for this recipe (see note below), which can be made ahead. *For a vegan version, swap out the butter for olive oil and use a vegan cheese.

 - 4 small or 3 medium honeynut squashes or 2 acorn squashes, halved lengthwise, seeds scraped out and discarded

 - 2 tablespoons unsalted butter